POS-CWS/Misc-tools/readme.md

 * [Image sampler](#image-sampler)
 * [Metadata copier](#metadata-copier)

 Each tool is a single python file, though each requires PyQt5 installed (see the welcome page) and may require additional packages (listed below under the tool itself).
 To start a tool, run its file using Python 3.
+For any tool that copies files, a version of Python >= 3.8 is highly recommended as it will boost file copy performance (which accounts for the vast majority of the running time of most of these tools) on most machines by several times.

 ## File counter